Recruiting and retaining top talent involves a number of considerations.

-Employee retention strategies remain a top concern with organizations as the labor market continues to improve.
+Employee retention strategies remain a top concern with organizations as the labor market remains strong.
 The competition for talent in an ever-tightening jobs landscape has fostered an open-minded sentiment among employees about job-hopping.
 Offering wage hikes to retain employees and increasing salaries to attract top talent can be an essential component to remain competitive.
 But prudent analysis and proactive planning are necessary to ensure smooth execution.

 Determine and Assess Labor Cost Ratio